Gauss notation

-Gauss notation (also known as a Gauss code or Gauss word) is a notation for mathematical knots.
+Gauss notation (also known as a Gauss code or Gauss words) is a notation for mathematical knots.
 It is created by enumerating and classifying the crossings of an embedding of the knot in a plane.
-It is named for the mathematician Carl Friedrich Gauss (1777–1855).
+It is named after the German mathematician Carl Friedrich Gauss (1777–1855).

 Gauss code represents a knot with a sequence of integers.
-However, rather than every crossing being represented by two different numbers, crossings are labeled with only one number.
+However, rather than every crossing being represented by two different numbers, crossings are labelled with only one number.
 When the crossing is an overcrossing, a positive number is listed.
 At an undercrossing, a negative number.

 For example, the trefoil knot in Gauss code can be given as: 1,−2,3,−1,2,−3.

 Gauss code is limited in its ability to identify knots by a few problems.
 The starting point on the knot at which to begin tracing the crossings is arbitrary, and there is no way to determine which direction to trace in.
-Also, Gauss code is unable to indicate the handedness of each crossing, which is necessary to identify a knot versus its mirror.
+Also, the Gauss code is unable to indicate the handedness of each crossing, which is necessary to identify a knot versus its mirror.
 For example, the Gauss code for the trefoil knot does not specify if it is the right-handed or left-handed trefoil.

 This last issue is often solved by using the extended Gauss code.
 In this modification, the positive/negative sign on the second instance of every number is chosen to represent the handedness of that crossing, rather than the over/under sign of the crossing, which is made clear in the first instance of the number.
 A right-handed crossing is given a positive number, and a left handed crossing is given a negative number.